-Our average Agency RMBS for the period calculated by averaging the beginning and ending balances of our Agency RMBS for each of the periods.
+(1) Our average Agency RMBS for the period calculated by averaging the beginning and ending balances of our Agency RMBS for each of the periods

 Our average repurchase agreement liabilities for the period were calculated by averaging the beginning and ending balances of repurchase agreement liability balances for each of the periods.
-Our average stockholder's equity for the period was calculated by averaging the beginning and ending balances of stockholder's equity for each of the periods.

-Our average yield on Agency RMBS for the period was calculated by dividing our interest income from Agency RMBS by our average Agency RMBS

-Our average cost of funds for the period was calculated by dividing our total interest expense by our average repurchase agreements.

-Our interest rate spread for the period was calculated by subtracting our average cost of funds from our average yield on Agency RMBS.

-- (7) Our leverage ratio was calculated by dividing our total liabilities by our equity. - All percentages are annualized.
+- Our average yield on Agency RMBS for the period was calculated by dividing our interest income from Agency RMBS by our average Agency RMBS. - (5) Our average cost of funds for the period was calculated by dividing our total interest expense and costs of related hedging activities by our average repurchase agreements.
+Our interest rate spread for the period was calculated by subtracting our average cost of funds from our average yield on Agency RMBS. - Our leverage ratio was calculated by dividing our total liabilities by our equity. - All percentages are annualized.

 The following table provides additional information about the dollar amount of changes in interest income and interest expense.
-The table distinguishes between (i) changes attributable to volume (the product of changes in Average Agency RMBS between periods and the average yield (or borrowing rate) for the two periods), (ii) changes attributable to rate (the product of changes in average borrowing rate between periods and the Average Agency RMBS for the two periods), and (iii) the total increase (decrease) attributable to these changes (\$\$\frac{1}{2}\$ in thousands).
+The table distinguishes between (i) changes attributable to volume (the product of changes in Average Agency RMBS between periods and the average yield (or borrowing rate) for the two periods), (ii) changes attributable to rate (the product of changes in average borrowing rate between periods and the Average Agency RMBS for the two periods), and (iii) the total increase (decrease) attributable to these changes (\$ in thousands).

-For the Three Months Ended
+For the Three Months